 A 2015 report prepared by Deloitte Access Economics estimated that at least half of all Australians living with diabetes were not accessing eye tests in accordance with national guidelines.
 It further estimated that the prevalence of people living with DME would increase substantially if left untreated (est. 42% over 15 years).

-Save Sight Registries will promote strategies to minimise disease and treatment burdens for people living with diabetes by:
+Save Sight Registries aims to promote strategies to minimise disease and treatment burdens for people living with diabetes by:

 The Save Sight Institute is a not-for-profit entity.
 The Fight Retinal Blindness! project received start-up funding from The Eye Foundation in 2008 and has been successful in receiving competitive grants from the National Health & Medical Research Council (2010) and the Macular Disease Foundation (2016).
 The Registries have also been supported by Novartis and Bayer.
 All support is provided on a non-binding basis either as a research or educational grant.

 As a not-for-profit entity the work of the Save Sight Institute is contingent on the generous support of individuals and public and private sector organisations.
 We welcome your support in our shared fight against retinal and corneal blindness.

 |Project Manager:||Dymow Barbosa|

 Phone: +61 2 9382 7304